-Weekend activities at the College are considered to be an important part of the student's social development.
-It is at this time students interact with each other, with staff from the College and with people from outside the College in a more relaxed environment.
-For this reason excessive demand for weekend leave is discouraged.
-Parents and students need to submit leave on Reach Boarding no later than 8.00 pm on the Wednesday prior to leave for every weekend a student leaves the College.
+Weekend activities at the college are considered to be an important part of a students social development.
+It is at these time students interact with each other, with staff from the college and with people from outside the college in a more relaxed environment.
+For this reason, excessive demand for weekend leave is discouraged.
+Parents and students need to submit leave on Reach Boarding no later than 8.00 pm on the Wednesday prior to leave for every weekend a student leaves the college.
 Leave applications can be accessed on our website: wcac.reachboarding.com.au a) Closed Weekend b) Compulsory Weekend